-It is very common to find customers unsatisfied with contractor’s substandard work, unethical business practices in addition to complaints about damaging the property.
-Consumers can protect themselves from unethical and incompetent home renovation contractors by following some tips to get the most out of their contractor.
+It is common to find customers unsatisfied with contractors’ substandard work, unethical business practices, and complaints about damaging the property.
+Consumers can protect themselves from corrupt and incompetent home renovation contractors by following tips to get the most out of their contractors.

 Obtain multiple bids:

-To get the most competitive price, it is important to get bids from various contractors.
+Getting bids from various contractors is important to get the most competitive price.
 Once you have multiple estimates, you can easily compare the total project cost, quality of the building materials, and time duration to complete the job.
 Remember, the lowest bid is not always the best.
-Find out the best one based on your own thorough research.
+Find out the best one based on your thorough research.

 Know your contractor well: